 Some reports may not work properly with arbitrary Sort orders.
 For those reports, the Sort button is disabled.

 When you change the sort order, part of the header of most reports will change to reflect the new order you have chosen.
 The only exception to this is if you also change the filter (see Filtering Reports), in which case the revised filter criteria will show in the header instead.

 Complex Expressions for Sorting

-if ( isNull ( membernumber ), 999999999, membernumber )
+IF ( IsNull ( membernumber ), 999999999, membernumber )

-if ( category = "Tithes and Offerings", "", category )
+IF ( category = "Tithes and Offerings", "", category )

-That sorts "Tithes and Offerings" as it if was nothing (and thus sorts it to the top) and sorts everything else normally by its category value.
+That sorts "Tithes and Offerings" as if it was nothing (and thus sorts it to the top) and sorts everything else normally by its category value.

 Memorizing Sorted Reports

-Particularly if you will be wanting to re-run the same report in the future with the same sort, you may want to memorize it for re-use with the Memorize button.
+Particularly if you will want to re-run the same report in the future with the same sort, you may want to memorize it for re-use with the Memorize button.
 That will also memorize any Filter you have added.
 You can then re-run the memorized report with Reports ⇒ Memorized Reports.

 Memorizing and re-running memorized reports is not available in the free feature-limited Lite version.